 What to bring on your hike

 We have daypacks, water, food, trekking poles, sunscreen and mosquito repellent if you need them.
-For winter tours, we will provide microspikes or snowshoes (if applicable), as well as hot drinks.
-Please tell us if you have a need for equipment during your checkout.
+For winter tours, we will provide microspikes or snowshoes (if applicable).

 We proudly serve local Alaskan products from Kat's Epic Trail Bites and Alaska Sausage and Seafood!